victorschlindwein/victorschlindwein/README.md

 # Hi there I'm Victor, but you call me Vitao. 👋

 - 🔭 Software Developer.
-- 📚 Here you gonna find my codes, projects, drafts and a lot of random stuff that I crated while was learning, thinking and having fun.
+- 📚 Here you gonna find my projects, drafts and a lot of random stuff that I crated while was learning, thinking and having fun.
 - 🌱 Growing knowledges.
 - 📖 Studying: .NET C#.